doomnuggets/Signal-Desktop-rpm/README.md

 If my current Signal copy is outdated you should be able to execute `./update.sh` and rebuild the `rpm` package.

+## What about CentOS?

+Currently it doesn't work with CentOS due to version mismatches of npm and nodejs.
+Feel free to submit a PR which solves that issue.

 ## Why does this even exist?